 7 Overtraining Symptoms for Runners

 You hear that rest days are part of training, but I still think it often takes a swing of feeling BAD to let it sink in.
 If the elite athletes know that rest days and easy running are important…why do we think we can skip it?
 Curious, isn’t it.

 Elites spend 80% of their time running easy and optimize recovery time with naps, massages, lots of sleep and high quality food.
 But not us.
 No, no, we’re busy.
 We don’t run 100 miles, so we probably don’t need as much rest…and that’s why we get injured.

 Before jumping in to overtraining, let’s first answer some of the whys about rest and how to avoid getting to the point of overtraining.

 How often do you need a rest day?

 That largely depends on the intensity of your training, your nutrition, your sleep and your current lifestyle.
-We break this down more in rest vs active recovery.
+We break this down more in rest vs active recovery days for running.